-- how will i be able to do without my usual software under Windows ?
+- How will I be able to go on without my usual software under Windows?

-- How will I video and audio chat with my friends ?
+- How will I videochat with my friends ?

 - Most video webcams and microphones are supported out of the box.
 You can install and use Skype for video chatting with your friends as well as some other chat applications like Kopete, Pidgin and Egkiga.
 For quick use of your webcam we would recommend Cheese, which also allows you to upload video blogs to Youtube.
 There is a number of video and audio editing packages available for making powerful effects, including Cinelerra, Kdenlive, Lives, Kino, Blender and Pitivi - all offering equivalents of Final Cut Pro.
 And once again...
 FREE!